appcoretechnologies/dostrap/README.md

-# Vert.x Example Maven Project
+# Vertx Weblabs Widget Project

 Example project for creating a Vert.x module with a Gradle build.